 As reported in their paper, the NIST researchers demonstrated the viability of their magnetic connector in a microfluidic device designed to generate liposomes (tiny bubble-shaped membranes that can be used to transport drugs throughout the body), a fairly port-intensive task.
 A solution of lipids suspended in isopropyl alcohol is pumped at a high rate into a microchannel through one inlet and hit with a buffer solution pumped in through four other ports.
 The convection and diffusion that occurs as the liquid streams mix produces liposomes that exit the microfluidic device through an outlet port.
 Magnetic connectors at the five inlets and one outlet were removed and reseated numerous times without any visible leakage.

 The NIST researchers state that their magnetic connector is suitable for most microfluidic applications except those dealing with iron-containing (ferro) fluids, superparamagnetic particles (particles so small that their magnetic properties decrease with time and fluctuations in temperature), cells tagged with magnetic particles, or high-temperatures (greater than 80 degrees Celsius).

 NIST is seeking a patent for the magnetic microfluidic connector.
 Once the patent application is filed, the technology will be available for licensing.
-Interested parties should contact Terry Lynch, NIST Office of Technology Partnerships, email@example.com, (301) 975-3084.
+Interested parties should contact Terry Lynch, NIST Office of Technology Partnerships, otp [at] nist.gov, (301) 975-3084.